-As a starting point, you should each fully disclose your financial positions.
-Failing to do so may mean that any agreement you reach can later be overturned.
+As a starting point, you should both fully disclose your financial positions.
+Failing to do so may mean that agreements are later overturned.

-There is no set time limit on the financial negotiations – you can get divorced (ie end your marriage) without having reached a final agreement.
+There is no set time limit on the financial negotiations and you can get divorced without having reached a final agreement.
 However, if you remarry without having reached agreement, you may lose your right to make any financial claims.

-The right agreement for you will depend on your particular circumstances and objectives.
-Any agreement needs to take into account all the different assets and sources of income available, and balance the different interests of the parties involved.
+The right agreement for you will depend on your circumstances and objectives.
+Any agreement must take into account all assets and sources of income, and balance the different interests of the parties involved.
 Issues to consider include:

-If you expect to receive maintenance, it is important that you understand the potential risks:
+If you expect to receive maintenance, you should understand the potential risks: